bucko13/bcoin-boilerplate/README.md

 * run `npm run build:react` for prod build (no verbose or source maps or watch)

 #### Styling
-stylings by default are just in `client/dist/build.css` which is requested in the empty index.html file.
-You can add your own build process for SASS, LESS, or modularized css, but there is none by default
+By default, stylings are just in `client/dist/build.css` which is requested in the empty index.html file.
+You can add your own build process for SASS, LESS, modularized css, uglification, etc. but there are none by default

 #### Steps to Run Servers
 * navigate to project directory